‘OutDaughtered’ Stars Share Big News With New Social Media Pics

 The stars of TLC’s OutDaughtered have shared some big news on their official social media account and fans couldn’t be happier at the family’s big changes!

-It’s back to school time for the Busby girls and Danielle and Adam Busby took to the family’s Instagram to share some adorable photos of their precious daughters as they headed off to classes and shared in some late summer sunshine.
+It’s back to school time for the Busby girls, and Danielle and Adam Busby took to the family’s Instagram to share some adorable photos of their precious daughters as they headed off to classes and shared in some late summer sunshine.

 Adam and Danielle shared a sweet photo of their daughter Blayke, who entered second grade this year and added a touching caption to the photo of the child looking every inch a mini-me of her mother Danielle.